MainulDip/iOS-study/SwiftLanguageTour/oop-swift.md

 * Use classes when you need to control the identity of the data you’re modeling.

 * Use structures along with protocols to adopt behavior by sharing implementations.
+* Structures are for custom data type.
+Like Data class in kotlin

 ```swift
 struct PenPalRecord {